rtens/xpede/README.md

 ## Usage

-### Updating due metrics
+### Updating metrics and dashboard

-To add facts to due metrics, run the following command
+To update the dashboard and add facts to due metrics, run the following command

 ```
 run/update